-Types of youth services available through other required one-stop partner programs, which are not described in this policy, are based on the authorizing legislation and implementing rules and regulations for those programs.
+- Title I youth program services for eligible individuals are described in the State's youth program policy. - Types of youth services available through other required one-stop partner programs, which are not described in this policy, are based on the authorizing legislation and implementing rules and regulations for those programs.

-(f) Career services for employers (business services)
+(e) Career services for employers (business services)